top of page

 Final Thoughts

-Bunions are extremely common and often down to genetics.
+Bunions are extremely common and are often influenced by genetics and foot structure.

-While they cannot be reversed without surgery, most people can manage symptoms successfully with:
+Although bunions cannot currently be reversed without surgery, many people can successfully manage symptoms with appropriate footwear, pressure relief and professional advice.

-If your bunion is painful or worsening, seeking professional advice early can help prevent further discomfort.
+If your bunion is becoming painful or affecting your quality of life, seeking advice early may help you manage symptoms more effectively.

 Comments